 Taco Bell Vegetarian Options: What to Order

 The table below covers the Taco Bell vegetarian options you’ll see most often.
 Everything marked vegetarian is either meatless as-built or becomes meatless with a simple bean or potato swap.
-The vegan column is conservative — it’s marked yes only when a confirmed set of modifications gets you there.
+The vegan column is conservative.
+It’s marked yes only when a confirmed set of modifications gets you there.
 Menu items rotate, so confirm anything you’re counting on before you order.

 | Menu Item | Vegetarian | Vegan |